Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 idempotency

-, you can control and execute
+allows you to control and execute

 How to install Ansible

-First, let's check the Python version.
+First, check the version of Python

 # python --version Python 2.7.5

-Install to specify the epel repository
+Install it to specify the epel repository

 # yum install epel-release

-Now let's install Ansible.
+Now let's install Ansible

-# yum install --enablerepo=epel ansible Installed: ansible.noarch 0:2.6.3-1.el7 Dependency Installed: PyYAML.x86_64 0:3.10-11.el7 libtomcrypt.x86_64 0:1.17-26.el7 libtommath.x86_64 0 :0.42.0-6.el7 libyaml.x86_64 0:0.1.4-11.el7_0 make.x86_64 1:3.82-23.el7 openssl.x86_64 1:1.0.2k-12.el7 python-babel.noarch 0:0.9 .6-8.el7 python-cffi.x86_64 0:1.6.0-5.el7 python-enum34.noarch 0:1.0.4-1.el7 python-httplib2.noarch 0:0.9.2-1.el7 python- idna.noarch 0:2.4-1.el7 python-jinja2.noarch 0:2.7.2-2.el7 python-keyczar.noarch 0:0.71c-2.el7 python-markupsafe.x86_64 0:0.11-10.el7 python -paramiko.noarch 0:2.1.1-4.el7 python-ply.noarch 0:3.4-11.el7 python-pycparser.noarch 0:2.14-1.el7 python-six.noarch 0:1.9.0-2. el7 python2-crypto.x86_64 0:2.6.1-15.el7 python2-cryptography.x86_64 0:1.7.2-2.el7 python2-jmespath.noarch 0:0.9.0-3.el7 python2-pyasn1.noarch 0: 0.1.9-7.el7 sshpass.x86_64 0:1.06-2.el7 Complete!
+# yum install --enablerepo=epel ansible Installed: ansible.noarch 0:2.6.3-1.el7 Dependency Installed: PyYAML.x86_64 0:3.10-11.el7 libtomcrypt.x86_64 0:1.17-26.el7 libtommath.x86_64 0:0.42.0-6.el7 libyaml.x86_64 0:0.1.4-11.el7_0 make.x86_64 1:3.82-23.el7 openssl.x86_64 1:1.0.2k-12.el7 python-babel.noarch 0:0.9.6-8.el7 python-cffi.x86_64 0:1.6.0-5.el7 python-enum34.noarch 0:1.0.4-1.el7 python-httplib2.noarch 0:0.9.2-1.el7 python-idna.noarch 0:2.4-1.el7 python-jinja2.noarch 0:2.7.2-2.el7 python-keyczar.noarch 0:0.71c-2.el7 python-markupsafe.x86_64 0:0.11-10.el7 python-paramiko.noarch 0:2.1.1-4.el7 python-ply.noarch 0:3.4-11.el7 python-pycparser.noarch 0:2.14-1.el7 python-six.noarch 0:1.9.0-2.el7 python2-crypto.x86_64 0:2.6.1-15.el7 python2-cryptography.x86_64 0:1.7.2-2.el7 python2-jmespath.noarch 0:0.9.0-3.el7 python2-pyasn1.noarch 0:0.1.9-7.el7 sshpass.x86_64 0:1.06-2.el7 Complete!

-# ansible --version ansible 2.6.3 config file = /etc/ansible/ansible.cfg configured module search path = [u'/root/.ansible/plugins/modules', u'/usr/share/ansible/plugins/ modules'] ansible python module location = /usr/lib/python2.7/site-packages/ansible executable location = /usr/bin/ansible python version = 2.7.5 (default, Jul 13 2018, 13:06:57) [GCC 4.8.5 20150623 (Red Hat 4.8.5-28)]
+# ansible --version ansible 2.6.3 config file = /etc/ansible/ansible.cfg configured module search path = [u'/root/.ansible/plugins/modules', u'/usr/share/ansible/plugins/modules'] ansible python module location = /usr/lib/python2.7/site-packages/ansible executable location = /usr/bin/ansible python version = 2.7.5 (default, Jul 13 2018, 13:06:57) [GCC 4.8.5 20150623 (Red Hat 4.8.5-28)]

 summary

-I would like to write about how to
+write about how to